Heritage of the GreenWay

 - The heritage-listed cast iron sewer pipeline at Hawthorne Canal crossing the pathway at Cadigal Reserve which was built in the 1890s.

-- The Rocket in Johnson Park which one of the few remaining pieces of in Sydney.
+- The Rocket in Johnson Park - one of the few remaining examples of this iconic play equipment in Sydney.

 - Remnants of the original bridge in Fred Street.